Associations Between Physical Activity and Age-Related Anti-Mullerian Hormone Decline: Insights from All of Us Research Program

 References

-Schmidt L, Sobotka T, Bentzen JG, Nyboe Andersen A; ESHRE Reproduction Society Task Force.
-Demographic and medical consequences of the postponement of parenthood.
-Hum Reprod Update.
+Schmidt L, Sobotka T, Bentzen JG, Nyboe Andersen A, Reproduction E, Force ST. Demographic and medical consequences of the postponement of parenthood.
+Human reproduction update.
 2012;18(1):29-43.

 Brinson AK, da Silva SG, Hesketh KR, Evenson KR.
-Impact of physical activity and sedentary behavior on spontaneous female and male fertility: a systematic review.
-J Phys Act Health.
+Impact of Physical Activity and Sedentary Behavior on Spontaneous Female and Male Fertility: A Systematic Review.
+Journal of Physical Activity and Health.
 2023;20(7):600-15.

 Kiranmayee D, Praveena T, Himabindu Y, Sriharibabu M, Kavya K, Mahalakshmi M. The effect of moderate physical activity on ovarian reserve markers in reproductive age women below and above 30 years.
-J Hum Reprod Sci.
+Journal of Human Reproductive Sciences.
 2017;10(1):44-8.

-Zhao F, Hong X, Wang W, Wu J, Wang B. Effects of physical activity and sleep duration on fertility: a systematic review and meta-analysis based on prospective cohort studies.
-Front Public Health.
+Zhao F, Hong X, Wang W, Wu J, Wang B. Effects of physical activity and sleep duration on fertility: A systematic review and meta-analysis based on prospective cohort studies.
+Frontiers in public health.
 2022;10:1029469.

-Mayo KR, Basford MA, Carroll RJ, Dillon M, Fullen H, Leung J, et al. The All of Us data and research center: creating a secure, scalable, and sustainable ecosystem for biomedical research.
-Annu Rev Biomed Data Sci.
+Mayo KR, Basford MA, Carroll RJ, Dillon M, Fullen H, Leung J, et al. The All of Us Data and Research Center: creating a secure, scalable, and sustainable ecosystem for biomedical research.
+Annual review of biomedical data science.
 2023;6(1):443-64.

 Visser JA, de Jong FH, Laven JS, Themmen AP.
 Anti-Mullerian hormone: a new marker for ovarian function.
 Reproduction.
 2006;131(1):1-9.